le-nn/memento/docs/ReduxDevTools.md

 Connect and Interact with applications via WebSocket.
 You can use ReduxDevTool even in environments that do not use a direct browser, such as Blazor Hybrid, Native Application, and Blazor Server.
+Not available for Browser applications such as Blazor WASM as it must support System.Net

+# Usage

 To enable develop integration, follow these steps